sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-02_the-apparition-of-mars.md

 +++
-title = "The apparition ofxa0Mars"
+title = "The apparition of Mars"

 +++
 We have been observing Mars since October 30th.
 We have had the most